Twice Smoked Ham with Brown Sugar Honey Glaze

 FAQ’s About Twice Smoked Ham

 Most people make this twice smoked ham for holidays and other special family gatherings.
 I know how important it is to get those family meals just right.
 They are so special and create so many great memories.
 I’m here to help you get this ham right the first time by answering some FAQ’s that I see in the comments section.
-If your questions isn’t answered in here, feel free to leave a comment below and I’m happy to help you out!
+If your questions isn’t answered in here, then feel free to leave a comment below and I’m happy to help you out.

 What type of ham should I buy?